A delicious and simple recipe for Almond Flour Brownies. These fudgy brownies are gluten-free, chewy, and addictive and can easily be made dairy-free.

 - Whisk the almond flour, baking powder, salt, and cocoa powder in a bowl.
 Set aside.
 You can sift the almond flour if it looks lumpy.

-- Whisk together the butter, white sugar, brown sugar, eggs, and vanilla in a large bowl until smooth.
+- Add the melted butter, white sugar, brown sugar, eggs, and vanilla to a large bowl.
+Whisk the wet ingredients together until smooth.

 - Put the pan in the oven and bake for 35-42 minutes or until a toothpick comes out mostly clean.